nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 }
 ```

-First, change the process state to `PROC_EXITED` and call the `yield` system call to give up the CPU to other processes.
-The scheduler will only execute processes in the `PROC_RUNNABLE` state, so it will never return to this process.
-However, as a precaution, we use the `PANIC` macro to cause a panic in case it does return.
+The system call changes the process state to `PROC_EXITED`, and call `yield` to give up the CPU to other processes.
+The scheduler will only execute processes in `PROC_RUNNABLE` state, so it will never return to this process.
+However, `PANIC` macro is added to cause a panic in case it does return.

 > [!TIP]
 >
-> For simplicity, we only mark the process as exited (`PROC_EXITED`) and not free the process management structure.
-If you are building a practical OS, it is necessary to free resources held by the process, such as page tables and allocated memory regions.
+> For simplicity, we only mark the process as exited (`PROC_EXITED`).
+If you want to build a practical OS, it is necessary to free resources held by the process, such as page tables and allocated memory regions.

 Add the `exit` command to the shell: